mikonoid/CKS-exam-cheat-sheets/cluster_setup/auditing.md

 - **Send logs to a centralized SIEM** for real-time monitoring and alerting.
 - **Ensure audit logs are tamper-proof**, e.g., by using a dedicated logging backend.

----

-This cheat sheet provides a quick reference to setting up Kubernetes auditing, focusing on monitoring sensitive actions like secret deletions in production namespaces.
-Implementing these practices strengthens security and compliance in Kubernetes clusters.